Lois Weber | Subjects

 heroine's thoughts at night shot with experimental techniques, fantasies of wealth or contentment: Shoes,

 dissolve between sketch and woman, title cards with live action: The Blot)

 - Dissolves between different costumes (medieval to modern costumes: Hypocrites,

 - Camera movements that combine the vertical and horizontal

 (medieval tableaux: Hypocrites)

-- Shots in small mirrors (Suspense, Truth's mirror: Hypocrites)
+- Shots in small mirrors (police car seen in circular car side mirror: Suspense,

 Allegory and Non-Reality

 Hypocrites (1915) is of a different genre from most